30 Fun Team Building Activities for Work

 27. Index Cards

-Activity: Divide the group into teams of three-to-five people, giving each 25 index cards and a roll of tape.
+Divide the group into teams of three to five people, giving each 25 index cards and a roll of tape.
 They now have five minutes to construct the highest freestanding structure they can with the materials at hand.
 Once you’ve measured all the towers, the teams destroy them.
-Now give them 25 more index cards and have them do the exercise again, but without tape.
+Now give them 25 more index cards and have them do the exercise again but without tape.
 Wait five minutes and measure the results.

 Objective: Learn creative ways to overcome challenges created by change through teamwork.